Here I will focus on tools and techniques almost any dev can adopt.

 1.)
-If at all possible, work on a machine which responds instantly to most of your commands.
+Work on a machine that responds instantly to most of your commands.
 A slow machine kills productivity.

 2.)
 We constantly work with text, lots of text!
 Finding text quickly, before short term memory loss, is a critical skill:

 For this, learn tools like